rubenvanstaden/spira/docs/_build/html/_static/_3_advanced.rst

 * How to design a fully parameterized Josephson junction.
 * How to add a bounding box around a set of polygon objects.

-The design of the junction is broken down into 3 section; a top section, a bottom section, and the shunt resistor that connects the top and bottom sections.
+The design of the junction is broken down into three sections; a top section, a bottom section, and the shunt resistor that connects the top and bottom sections.
 The top and bottom section each are wrapped with a bounding box polygon of metal layer ``M6``.